ewolff/ewolff.com/_posts/2025-04-02-Designing-People-And-Teams-Same-As-Designing-Software.md

 ---
 title: Designing People and Teams - Same as Designing Software?
 layout: blog
-description: Software development projects are sociotechnical systems: they have a technical component - the software - but also a social component: the team that creates the software.
+description: Software development projects are sociotechnical systems.
+They have a technical component - the software - but also a social component, the team that creates the software.
 Both aspects must be deliberately designed.
 Can the same concepts be applied to both?
 tags:
 - Software Development
 - Sociotechnical